 The Company, through CMSA, SGSA and TSA holds certain mineral properties in Argentina (also see Note 4).
-The exploration costs incurred have been written off as at November 30, 2022 and 2021.
-There was no expenditure incurred for the years ended November 30, 2022 and 2021.
+The exploration costs incurred have been written off as at November 30, 2023 and 2022.

 On December 2, 2019, the Company, through CMC and its subsidiary SGSA, entered into an Exploration and Development Earn-In Agreement (the "Earn-In Agreement") with Golden Minerals Company ("Golden").
 Pursuant to the Earn-In Agreement, SGSA has granted Golden the exclusive right to acquire a 51% ownership in the Sarita Este Concession, subject to a non-refundable cash payment of \$197,881 (US\$150,000) (received) and incurring a total of US\$2.5 million of minimum work requirements for exploration and development expenditures on the concession.
-Golden may make cash payments in lieu of annual work commitment as follows: (i) US\$300,000 in the second year, plus a 2,000 meters core drilling program on the concession; (ii) US\$500,000 in the third year; and (iii) the remaining balance of US\$1.7 million by the end of fourth year (also see Note 7).
+Golden may make cash payments in lieu of annual work commitment as follows: (i) US\$300,000 in the second year, plus a 2,000 meters core drilling program on the concession; (ii) US\$500,000 in the third year; and (iii) the remaining balance of US\$1.7 million by the end of fourth year (also see Note 6).
+In January 2023, Golden provided notice that they are electing to exercise their option to hold 51% of the Sarita Este concession as provided for in the Earn-In Agreement.